lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 4. New images.

-A set of 5 new images is downloaded from the internet that do not belong to the dataset in order to test their performance.
-To feed these images trough the neural network the images have to be resized and the their labels are loaded into a python's list [31  4 26 17 22].
+A set of 5 new images is downloaded from the internet, these images do not belong to the original dataset and this is in order to test it's performance.
+To feed these trough the neural network the images have to be resized and their labels are loaded into a python's list [31  4 26 17 22].

 ```
 images.append(cv2.resize(np_image, (32, 32)))